Bristol Beaufighter / DAP Beaufighter

 Twin engine fighter/bomber was

-Many Beaufighters were exported to the Royal Australian Air Force (RAAF) and Royal New Zealand Air Force (RNZAF).
+During World War II, Beaufighters were exported and served in both the Royal Australian Air Force (RAAF) and Royal New Zealand Air Force (RNZAF).

 Mark Ic: A19-1 to A19-72